3redronin/mu-server/HTTP2-CONCURRENCY.md

 Completion listeners added to a response before it completes run in registration order.
 Listeners added after completion have no ordering guarantee and may run concurrently.
-They run after internal cleanup, may overlap the next HTTP/1 request, and have no same-thread guarantee. `stop(timeout)` waits for accepted detached callbacks within the shared shutdown deadline.
-It cannot force arbitrary caller code to stop.
-Callback-local stop avoids waiting for itself or work queued behind it; a concurrent external stop still sees the callback's registration.
+They run after internal cleanup, may overlap the next HTTP/1 request, and need not run on the handler's thread. `stop(timeout)` waits for scheduled application callbacks within the same timeout used for connections and requests.
+It cannot force application code to stop.
+When called from a tracked callback, stop skips waiting for callbacks to avoid deadlock; an external stop caller still waits for them within its own timeout.
 Ordinary listener failures do not strand later listeners.
 Fatal VM failures and ThreadDeath are rethrown after available cleanup, rather than converted into ordinary HTTP responses.